Calcifer777/C-11-Primer-Notes/Chapter 07 Classes.md

 string Student::getName(const Student *const this) {return this->name;}
 ```

 When defining a member function outside the class body, the member’s definition must match its declaration.
-The name of a member defined outside the class must include the name of the class of which it is a member.
+The name of a member defined outside the class must include the name of the class of which it is a member (E.g. `getname()`)

 When the member function returns the `this` object, the return type must be reference (e.g. : Student& myFunction) and the function must return the current object through the dereference operator (i.e: `return *this;`)